ianhundere/GeoMindr/readme.md

 - Full SMS support through Twilio
 - Ability to add, update, and delete reminders via the web interface or Twilio
 - User login system
-- View public reminders via the web interface.
+- View public reminders via the web interface

 ## Successes
-- MVP came together quickly and all the initial ideas were executed well.
+- MVP came together quickly and all the initial ideas were executed well

 ## Challenges
-- Much of the focus went into the backend as opposed to the front-end which provides a barebones display of the database information
+- Dealing with so many promise chains often caused issues that required time and patience to solve
+- With so many moving parts, it was often hard to keep track of everything and how they fit together properly
 - Some of our stretch goals were not met

 ## Dependancies